RWANDA MEDICAL JOURNAL

 Abstract: A short abstract (maximum 100 words) can be provided using the following two subheadings: Case, Discussion.

-References: IEEE style, no limit on number of references
+References: MDPI (Multidisciplinary Digital Publishing Institute) style, no limit on the number of references

 Word limit: 1500-2000 words (not including, title, tables, abstract and/or references)